MatthewCroughan/dolphin-emu-nix/README.md

 # dolphin-emu-nix

-dolphin-emu-nix implements a Nix expression for the Dolphin Gamecube Emulator which is updated every 10 minutes.
+dolphin-emu-nix implements a Nix expression for the Dolphin Gamecube Emulator which is updated every 40 minutes.
 CI then performs a build, and if this build succeeds, it pushes the results to matthewcroughan.cachix.org which can be used as a Nix substituter.

+This flake effectively implements https://dolphin-emu.org/download/ but for Linux.

 Inspired by [Colemickens' flake-firefox-nightly](https://github.com/colemickens/flake-firefox-nightly)